-The fight against opioid addiction is a war with a key battle being fought in doctor’s offices.
-The fewer opioids prescribed, the fewer pills infiltrate the community, and the fewer Oregonians gain access to highly addictive drugs.
+The fight against opioid addiction is a war with a key battle fought in doctor’s offices.
+The fewer opioids prescribed, the fewer pills infiltrate the community and fewer Oregonians gain access to highly addictive drugs.

 But another battle is harder to crack down on.
 The Oregon Health Authority notes the CDC data doesn’t include illicit opioid use.